rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

   needs to update with the current statuses.

 * If an subscription is already active then the site must not establish a new subscription but use the existing one.
-It allowed to change **updateRate** and **sendOnChange**.
+It's allowed to change **updateRate** and **sendOnChange**.

 * If the object is not known then the site must not disconnect